mspnp/serverless-reference-implementation/src/readme.md

 export FUNCTIONAPP_URL="https://$(az functionapp show -g ${RESOURCEGROUP} -n ${DRONE_STATUS_FUNCTION_APP_NAME} --query defaultHostName -o tsv)/api"

-# This takes more than 1hs to execute
+# This process takes more than one hour to complete.
+If an error occurs due to propagation time, running the script again should resolve the issue.
 az deployment group create \
    -g ${RESOURCEGROUP} \
    --template-file azuredeploy-apim.bicep \